-Liz Truss: Who is the foreign secretary hoping to become Prime Minister?
+Liz Truss: Who is the foreign secretary hoping to become prime minister?

 At 18, she studied politics, philosophy and economics at Merton College, Oxford, where she was, surprisingly, president of the Oxford University Liberal Democrats.

-She switched sides and joined the Conservative Party in 1996, the same year she graduated and became a commercial manager at Shell, later serving as economic director of Cable & Wireless and becoming a qualified management accountant.
+She switched sides and joined the Conservatives in 1996, the same year she graduated and became a commercial manager at Shell, later serving as economic director of Cable & Wireless and becoming a qualified management accountant.

 Ms Truss married another accountant, Hugh O’Leary, in 2000 and the couple has two daughters.